CodeWithKoala/koala-port/content/pages/index.md

       expertise in Python, JavaScript, Lua and web development.
-Over the past year, I've been working on various projects, including a Rock-Paper-Scissors Game and a real-time country quiz, continuously expanding my knowledge and skills in programming.I enjoy exploring different languages like Rust and Lua, and I'm always eager to tackle new challenges.
+Over the past year, I've been working on various projects, including a Rock-Paper-Scissors Game and a real-time country quiz, continuously expanding my knowledge and skills in programming.
+I enjoy exploring different languages like Rust and Lua, and I'm always eager to tackle new challenges.
 My goal is to create interactive and dynamic web applications that solve real-world problems while delivering a seamless user